-The majority of scour protection will be installed prior to foundation installation although some finalisation of scour protection may occur after foundation installation.
+The majority of scour protection will be installed prior to foundation installation although some finalisation of scour protection will occur after foundation installation by the CSV.

-Figure 5 Top view of scour protection design option with filter and armour layer
+Figure 5 Top view of scour protection design option with filter and armour layer.
+It should be noted that this design option was considered but it is not currently proposed.